mountaintom/SmartLCDandIOexpander_I2C/README.md

 // to the back of the LCD display.
 // This adapter has extended commands that allow the adapter to
 // read and write I/O pins on the Nano, in addition to the
-// adapt or functioning as a generic I2C LCD display adapter.
+// functioning as a generic I2C LCD display adapter.
 //
 // This I2C Display adapter code should handle IC2 LCD display data
 // (from a normal IC2 LCD display library) and Extended I/O commands without